Westminster Higher Education Forum

 Ways that uptake could be boosted will also be considered, following the Skills Commission finding a widespread lack of understanding of HTQs and their distinctiveness from apprenticeships among learners, parents, education providers and employers.

 The agenda also looks at key issues for employers, and implications for the economy and skills pipeline.
-Delegates will assess impact of the new Government’s proposed reforms to the Apprenticeship Levy and options for giving employers greater flexibility in the use of the Levy to include HTQs.
-They will also discuss wider post-16 strategy proposals, including the establishment of Skills England body to bring together business, training providers and unions to deliver the Industrial Strategy.
+Delegates will assess the impact of the new Government’s proposed reforms to the Apprenticeship Levy and options for giving employers greater flexibility in the use of the Levy to include HTQs.
+Delegates will discuss wider post-16 strategy proposals, including the establishment of Skills England body to bring together business, training providers and unions to deliver the Industrial Strategy, and the role of the £300m of funding in the Budget to help young people develop skills in further education.

-We are pleased to be able to include keynote sessions with: Graham Hasting-Evans, CEO, NOCN Group; and report Co-Chair, Higher Technical Qualifications: How to Liberate Employers & Skill Workers for the Future; and Emma Roberts, Director, External Affairs, WorldSkills UK.
+We are pleased to be able to include keynote sessions with a senior speaker confirmed from DfE, as well as: Graham Hasting-Evans, CEO, NOCN Group; and report Co-Chair, Higher Technical Qualifications: How to Liberate Employers & Skill Workers for the Future; Imran Tahir, Research Economist, Institute for Fiscal Studies; and Emma Roberts, Director, External Affairs, WorldSkills UK.

 Keynote Speakers